efratbyy/MARKET_BH/server/README.md

   DELETE /api/users/delete_user
 ```

-- You will need to provide a token to get an answer from this api
+- You will need to provide a token to get an response from this api
-- You will need to be the registered user or Admin to get an answer from this api
+- You will need to be the registered user or Admin to get an response from this api

 #### API for checkout